-- Systematically map the main trekking routes and one bikepacking route.
+- Systematically map the main trekking routes routes.

 - Build an appropriate, equitable engagement model that benefits the main stakeholders (locals engaged in tourism including the settlements we pass through, trekking guides, cooks, herders, guesthouses, tour operators and drivers), donate expedition equipment and know-how.
 In addition we will directly support the main local clinic.

 - Meaningfully engage locals in the process of building out this infrastructure, with fellowships and other engagements.